archethic-foundation/archethic-node/README.md

 ## Installation

 Requirements:
-- Libsodium: for the ed25519 encryption and decryption.
+- Libsodium: for the ed25519 to Curve25519 conversion
 - OpenSSL 1.11
 - OTP 23: generation of ed25519 key pairs
 - GMP (https://gmplib.org/)